kchohanaza/prevent-awareness/README.md

 - __Resources Page__

-  - The resources page will provide the user with useful diagrams relating to the elements of Prevent; as well as embed youtube videos from related organizations.
+  - The resources page will provide the user with motivational images relating to the elements of Prevent; as well as embed youtube videos from related organizations.
   - This page is useful to the user as it condenses factual information into easily digestible segments.

 ![Gallery](documentation/screenshots/resources-mobile.png)